eliostvs/tomate-notify-plugin/README.md

 ### v0.5.0

-- Bugs fixed
+- Remove linux package metadata
+- Fix Gtk warnings

 ### v0.4.0

-- Using the new event system.
+- Using the new event system

 License
 -------